Shahsevan: Background

 Statements such as shāhī-sēvan kardan are often used in the Safavid chronicle Tarikh-e Alam-ara-ye Abbasi of Iskandar Beg Munshi to mean "to make appeal to the faithful."
 During the 1581 and 1584 uprisings, Shah Mohammad Khodabandeh had already employed similar expressions; "Shah Mohammad", according to Iskandar Beg Munshi, "having launched the shāhī-sēvan (appeal), ordered that all those of the Turkoman tribe who were servants and partisans of this hearth should rally round His Majesty."
 These spur-of-the-moment appeals catered to the religious values of the followers of the Safavid dynasty, whose shahs not only claimed descent from the Twelve Imams, but also that they were their incarnations.

-Minorsky highlighted various publications by 19th-century Russian officials who documented the customs of the Shahsevan of Mughan.
-These customs, which diverge from Malcolm's account without refuting it, differ in some aspects but all agree that Anatolia was the original homeland of the Shahsevan, who left the place under the leadership of a certain Yunsur Pasha.
-They depict the Shahsevan tribes as being divided between beyzadä (descendants of the first immigrants) and commoners, and ruled by elbey/ilbegi (chieftains) descended from Yunsur Pasha.
+Various records of the customs of the Shahsevan of Mughan by 19th-century Russian officials have been highlighted by Minorsky.
+Although they do not conflict with the writings of Malcolm, they are still different.
+They also consider Anatolia to have been the original homeland of the Shahsevan, who left the place under the leadership of a certain Yunsur Pasha.
+They depict the Shahsevan tribes as being divided between beyzadä (descendants of the first immigrants) and commoners, and ruled by elbey/ilbegi (chieftains) who traced their ancestry back to Yunsur Pasha.
 They make reference to the current royal appointment of leaders as well as an earlier royal grant of pastures in Ardabil and Mughan.
-These myths were most likely created by the chiefs in order to justify their power over ordinary citizens as well as their possession of the pastures, which are the most essential asset for all of their nomadic adherents.
+Their chiefs had likely created these stories to justify their rule over ordinary citizens as well as their possession of the pastures, which are the most essential asset for all of their nomadic adherents.

 It is not possible to fully substantiate either the first or second versions of Shahsevan's origins.
 There are records of individuals and tribal groups in Mughan bearing the names of Shahsevan tribes in 16th-century sources.
-By the end of the 17th-century, Mughan and Ardabil was associated with the name Shahsevan, which was frequently used as a military title alongside Qizilbash tribal titles like Afshar and Shamlu.
+By the end of the 17th-century, Mughan and Ardabil was associated with the name Shahsevan, which was frequently used as a military title by members of Qizilbash tribes like the Afshar and Shamlu.
 The Qizilbash Tekeli and the Kurdish Shaqaqi and Mughanlu were other notable tribes in the area.
-Until the 18th century, there is no conclusive proof of a Shahsevan tribe or confederacy.
+Nevertheless, it is first during the 18th century that there is conclusive proof of a Shahsevan tribe or confederacy.